kddubey/pretrain-on-test/README.md

 [Paper](./prepreprint.pdf).

-Coming soon: experiments w/ QLoRA.
+Coming soon: experiments w/ QLoRA pretraining before zero-shot.
+Also curious to see if overtraining on unlabeled test texts can cause bias.

 ## Question